JNR Class DF50: Operations

 In later years, operations were restricted to Kyushu and Shikoku, with the remaining locomotives withdrawn in 1983, except for DF50 1, which later passed into JR Shikoku ownership.

 Livery

+An N scale model of a JNR Class DF50 diesel locomotive with 12 series passenger cars manufactured by KATO, showing the livery of the locomotive before its withdrawal from service.

 The locomotives were initially painted in all-over maroon with stainless steel bands, but were subsequently repainted into the standard JNR diesel locomotive livery of vermillion and grey.

 Preserved examples

 Three Class DF50 locomotives were preserved.